chrisgoringe/cg-sigmas/README.md

-# Sigmas
+# Sigmas, Scheduling, Shift and Stuff

 A collection of nodes I put together to try to understand sigmas and scheduling a bit better.

 They can be found under `quicknodes/sigmas`.

+## Version history

+*Update - 3/11/2025*
+- added discussion of shift and the ExploreShift node
+- added discussion of 'lying sigmas'
+- a few clarifications

+*First version - 1/11/2025*

 ## What are sigmas anyway?

 <details>
-<summary>Sigma is a measure of how much noise there is left in an image as you go through the denoising process. </summary>
+<summary>Sigma is a measure of how much noise there is assumed to be left in an image as you go through the denoising process. </summary>

 `sigma=0.0` means that there is no noise.
 For the purposes of this explanation, we'll say that `sigma=1.0` is pure noise (some models, such as SDXL, use `sigma=14.1` for pure noise, for reasons that aren't clear to me, but the values just scale).